OpenVoiceOS/ovos-audio-transformer-plugin-ggwave/README.md

 the easiest way to test is by using https://ggwave-js.ggerganov.com/ to send audio payloads

-### Bus

-inject a simple message in the messagebus

-`BUS:recognizer_loop:sleep`

-### Utterance

-inject an utterance in the messagebus like if the user spoke it to the microphone

-`UTT:hello cruel world`

 ### Wifi setup

 emit a message setting the wifi SSID